Alvaro07/react-calculator/README.md

 # A React Calculator

-A calculator developed in React.js and displayed in Github pages.
+A calculator developed in React.js and deployed in Github pages.

 Link: [alvaro07.github.io/react-calculator](https://alvaro07.github.io/react-calculator/)